 Assessing and reinforcing ethical behaviours

-In addition to establishing and communicating ethical values, organisations should assess and reward ethical behaviours.
-Management appraisals require commitment to organisational ethical values, and should look for ways in which employees and their departments have supported these values.
+As well as establishing and communicating ethical values, organisations should assess and reward ethical behaviours.
+Performance management requires commitment to organisational ethical values, and performance reviews should look for ways in which employees and their departments have supported these values.
+For example, how have difficult decisions been made?
 As with other performance measures, these can demonstrate how staff have contributed to the organisation’s ethical performance and can be included in decisions regarding bonuses or promotions.

-Assessing employees’ application of ethical values can encourage them to behave ethically, and monitoring the effectiveness of the ethics programme allows organisations to see where further training should be focused.
-HR and senior leaders should agree on the extent to which ethics are core expectations of the organisation’s employees and representatives, and the consequences which might arise if these ethics aren't upheld.
+Assessing employees’ application of ethical values can encourage them to behave ethically, as well as monitor the effectiveness of the ethics programme to see where further training should be focused.
+People professionals and senior leaders should agree on the extent to which ethics are core expectations of employees and any organisation’s representatives, and what consequences might arise if those ethics are not upheld.

 Useful contacts and further reading